Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/threads.md

 Starting a thread
 -----------------

-You're program always has at least one thread, even your basic hello-world program runs in a thread.
+Your program always has at least one thread, even your basic hello-world program runs in a thread.

 ```rust
 fn main() {